alex-snap/domain-js/README.md

 export default userResource;
 ```

-Already you can use resource for requests
+Already you can use your rest resource for requests
 ```javascript
 import { BaseRestResource } from "@snap-alex/domain-js";
 import userResource './users/userResource';